 The cidb Register of Contractors is a macro- risk management tool.
 The client remains accountable and responsible for ensuring that the capacity, competence, expertise, experience and financial capability of the contractor appointed for a project, match the requirements of the project or tender.

 A number of cidb classes of works, such as Civil Engineering (CE), Electrical Engineering (EE) and General Building (GB) are broad and encompass diverse fields of expertise, specialization and competence.
-The client must, in addition to the class or works required, also specify the applicable field of specialization, expertise and experience applicable to the tender.
+The client must, in addition to the class of works required, also specify the field of specialization, expertise and experience applicable to the tender.

 This is critical to ensure that the right contractor is selected for the right project.
 It is the role of the client to conduct due diligence when awarding projects.

 By regulation, contractors no longer have to proof that they employ registered professionals in order to qualify for cidb registration in higher grades.
 The onus is now on the client to specify the technical resource requirements in the tender data and to ensure that the contractor that is appointed has access to requisite expertise per project. cidb Practice Note 31: Requirements for Registered Professionals on Construction Works Contracts; provides guidelines to clients on how to specify technical resource requirements of a project.